 Pound Lane toilet - We have been lucky enough to get a grant of £6835 from the Big Lottery Fund towards the rebuilding of the PL toilet block.
 The build is finished and hopefully that means both sites are now clear of asbestos.
-A big thank-you to Roger Rowley who has painted the floors for us.

 Help will also be needed for these final tasks...

 Painting all the outside wood with the recommended Sadolin wood protection.

 Making a ramp to allow for wheelchair access.

 Please contact Tony if you can help with any of these tasks.

 We also need photographs for the Lottery Fund for publicity but at present we are not quite sure what they will be!